Karl Fritzsch: Political career

+Auschwitz

-Due to his camp experience, in May 1940 he became deputy to Rudolf Höss and head of the economic operation of Auschwitz (Schutzhaftlagerführer).
+In May 1940, due to his camp experience, Fritzsch became deputy to Rudolf Höss and head of the economic operation (Schutzhaftlagerführer) of Auschwitz.
 Fritzsch quickly obtained a fearsome reputation in Auschwitz, selecting prisoners to die of starvation in reprisal for escape attempts.
 Together with Höss, he was responsible for the torture death of victims locked inside standing cells in the basement of the Bunker, i.e. the Block 11, or 13 prison, until they died.
 Fritzsch addressed the first 758 inmates of the camp, brought in June 1940, with the following words: "You came here not to a sanatorium, but to a German concentration camp, from which there is no other way out but through the chimney.
 If someone doesn't like it, they can go straight to the wires.
 If there are Jews in the transport, they have the right to live no longer than two weeks, priests a month, the rest three months."
 Another time he said: "For us, all of you are not human, but a pile of dung (...).
 For such enemies of the Third Reich as you, the Germans will have no favor and no mercy.
 We will be delighted to drive you all through the grates of the crematorium furnaces.
 Forget your wives, children and families, here you all savor like dogs."

-On July 29, 1941, a camp count found that three prisoners were missing and Fritzsch sentenced 10 remaining prisoners to immurement.
+On 29 July 1941, when a headcount found that three prisoners were missing, Fritzsch sentenced 10 remaining prisoners to immurement.
 One of the condemned, Franciszek Gajowniczek, was reprieved when a fellow prisoner, Franciscan priest Maximilian Kolbe, offered to take his place.
-After over two weeks of starvation, only Kolbe remained alive.
-The priest was killed in the underground bunker by lethal injection.
-Kolbe was later canonized by Pope John Paul II.
+After over two weeks of starvation, only Kolbe and three others remained alive.
+They were killed in the underground bunker by lethal injection.
+Kolbe was later canonized by Pope John Paul II for his actions.
 Fritzsch was also fond of psychological torture.
 Former Auschwitz prisoner Karol Świętorzecki recalled the first Christmas Eve behind the camp barbed wire, in 1940, was also one of the most tragic.
 "The Nazis set up a Christmas tree, with electric lights, on the roll-call square.
 Beneath it, they placed the bodies of prisoners who had died while working or frozen to death at roll call.
 Lagerführer Karl Fritzsch referred to the corpses beneath the tree as 'a present' for the living, and forbade the singing of Polish Christmas carols."

-According to testimony of his superior, Rudolf Höss, it was also Fritzsch who came up with the idea of using Zyklon B for the purpose of mass murder.
-Fritzsch ordered the killing of Soviet POWs locked in cells in the basement of the Bunker while Höss was on an official trip in late August 1941.
-Fritzsch tested Zyklon B inside cells that were not air-tight, subjecting the victims to even more torturous death.
+According to testimony of Höss, it was also Fritzsch who came up with the idea of using Zyklon B for the purpose of mass murder at Auschwitz.
+While Höss was on an official trip in late August 1941, Fritzsch ordered the killing of Soviet prisoners of war by being locked in cells in the basement of the Bunker.
+Fritzsch tested Zyklon B inside the cells, which were not air-tight, subjecting the victims to even more torturous death.
 He repeated the tests on additional victims in the presence of Höss.
 According to Höss, the preferred method for the mass murders in Auschwitz using Zyklon B was devised on site.